 There are no Order of the Arrow membership records maintained at the national level.
 Each local lodge maintains its own records.

 You should contact your current council's OA lodge adviser.
-(If you do not know who that is, contact your council service center and ask them for the lodge adviser's name and number.)
+(If you do not know who that is, use the OA Lodge Locator.
 Explain the situation, and you will probably be able to establish your membership based on the information you have and any other items that you may have (such as an OA sash, pocket flap, etc.)

 If necessary, you may have to contact your former council to see if they can forward any records they may have of your membership.